artineering-io/flair-docs/flair/art-direction/vertexfx.md

 ## Paint Widgets
-Each style has different effects, therefore, the paint widgets (sections) will vary depending on the currently loaded stylization.
+Each style has different effects, therefore, the paint widgets (sections) will vary depending on the currently loaded style.
 Each widget (section) handles a specific effect/behaviour within the style e.g., _Lighting_, _Pigment turbulence_, _Color bleeding_.

 On the left side of each widget, you will find a term for the generalized behaviour of each effect.
 This is followed by a _Brush_, indicating what the behavior/effect does.
 By clicking on the _Brush_ you can quickly start painting the effect with the currently defined values on selected objects.
 Before going into more details on painting, underneath the _Brush_ icon, you will find three buttons, which will allow to animate _VertexFX_ values.